Henning Grenander

-Henning Grenander (4 August 1874–11 March 1958) was a Swedish figure skater.
+Henning Grenander (4 August 1874 – 11 March 1958) was a Swedish figure skater.

 Grenander was born on 4 August 1874 in Skövde, Sweden.
 He began attending a school in Stockholm when he was 8 and began learning how to skate when he was 11.

-He won a silver medal at the 1893 European Figure Skating Championships but the results were declared invalid by ISU over issues with the scoring rules.
+He won a silver medal at the 1893 European Figure Skating Championships, but the results were declared invalid by ISU due to issues with the scoring rules.

-In 1898 he moved to London and worked in a Swedish bank.
+In 1898, he moved to London and worked at a Swedish bank.
 He won the gold medal at the 1898 World Figure Skating Championships and decided to stay in London after the games.
 He became a Swedish masseur and became involved with the National Skating Association.

 He helped plan the 1908 Summer Olympics and was a judge in the men's singles figure skating and men's special figures events.

 He died in a nursing home in Torquay, England on 11 March 1958.